zacsketches/Arduino_Vector/README.md

 small and the operations focused on teh basics.

 This first verion on my Vector has the basics you expect.

-  1. No penatly for construction
+  a.
+No penatly for construction

 `Vector<foo> vf;   //sizof(vf) == 0 until you push_back into it.`

-  2. Normal C++ push_back for appending data to the end of the vector
+  b.
+Normal C++ push_back for appending data to the end of the vector

 `vf.push_back(foo);`

-  3. Normal access operator
+  c.
+Normal access operator

 `vf[0] = foo2;`

-  4. Normal .size() method for traversing the vector
+  d.
+Normal .size() method for traversing the vector

 ````
     for(int i=0; i<vf.size(); ++i) {
       Serial.print("foo is: ");